QBladeOcean/QBladeOceanDocs/docs/source/src/user/wavefield/wavefield.rst

 QBlade allows two options when using HOS wavefields:

 1. **Fully nonlinear wave field** — the original HOS data is directly sampled at runtime for:

 	- Wave elevation

 	- Velocity

 	- Acceleration

-2. **Linearized wavefield** — for each turbine instance in the simulation, a localized linearization of the wavefield is automatically performed at simulation start.
+2. **Linearized wavefield** — for each turbine instance in the simulation, a local linearization of the wavefield is automatically performed at simulation start.
+This local linearization is then used for:

+	- Wave elevation

+	- Velocity

+	- Acceleration

-This linearization occurs around the **initial global position** of each turbine.
+When the *Fully nonlinear wave field** option is used the elevation, velocity and acceleration data is sampled directly from the nonlinear HOS data, for :ref:`Linear Potential Flow Theory` based calculations, a local linearization of the HOS data is employed.
+The linearization occurs around the **initial global position** of each turbine.
 If the turbine is floating and may significantly shift position during simulation, it is recommended to apply an offset using the `HOSOFFSET` keyword in the turbine’s substructure file to align the linearization closer to the equilibrium position.

 Example usage of the `HOSOFFSET` directive in a substructure input file: